Jerry Seinfeld: Relationships and marriage

-In an October 1993 Playboy interview, Seinfeld described the reactions to the relationship as ranging "from horrified to just busting buttons with pride that they know me", noting that his female acquaintances had overall reacted more negatively than his male ones.
-He said that his assistant "was so mad" she punched him, whereas his mother was "thrilled".
-He concluded, "if she's 18, if she's intelligent, that's fine".
-In March 1994, Seinfeld again defended their age difference in an interview with People, stating that "Shoshanna is a person, not an age."
-Julia Louis-Dreyfus said in a 1998 New York interview that she was in favor of the relationship, as "it was a happy one for him", and added that she did not believe there was anything wrong with it.

 In August 1998, while at a Reebok Sports Club, Seinfeld met Jessica Sklar, a public relations executive for Tommy Hilfiger who had just returned from a three-week honeymoon in Italy with then-husband Eric Nederlander, a theatrical producer and scion of a theater-owning family.
 Unaware of Sklar's marital status, Seinfeld invited her out.
 When Sklar eventually told Seinfeld about her relationship situation, she said, "I told him I didn't think this was the right time for me to be involved with anybody."
-Two months later, Sklar filed for divorce and continued dating Seinfeld.
+Two months later, Sklar filed for divorce and began dating Seinfeld.
 The pair married on December 25, 1999.
 Comedian George Wallace was the best man at the wedding.
-After the nuptials, Jerry and Jessica Seinfeld bought Billy Joel's house in Amagansett, Long Island, for US$32 million after news of the couple's interest in the property became public in 2000.
-The Seinfelds have one daughter and two sons.
+After the nuptials, Jerry and Jessica Seinfeld bought Billy Joel's house in Amagansett, New York, for US $32 million after news of the couple's interest in the property became public in 2000.
+The Seinfelds have a daughter and two sons.

-Religion

-Seinfeld is Jewish and has incorporated elements of his Jewish identity in his work.

-Seinfeld stated that he took a Scientology course when he was in his 20s; he said that he found it interesting but that he didn't pursue it any further.